sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

   limitations are applied.
 - *tenant* specifies the SAS Viya tenant to which access limitations are applied.
-- *user* specifies to create an initial user with access to the OpenSearch Dashboards-tenant space.
+- *user* specifies to create an initial user with access to the OpenSearch Dashboard-tenant space.

-The OpenSearch Dashboards-tenant space name is a combination of the namespace name and the SAS Viya tenant name (if used).
-For example, if you ran the script and specified only `--namespace mynamespace`, the OpenSearch Dashboards-tenant space name would be `mynamespace`.
+The OpenSearch Dashboard-tenant space name is a combination of the namespace name and the SAS Viya tenant name (if used).
+For example, if you ran the script and specified only `--namespace mynamespace`, the OpenSearch Dashboard-tenant space name would be `mynamespace`.
-If you ran the script and specified `--namespace mynamespace --tenant mytenant1`, the OpenSearch Dashboards-tenant space name would be `mynamespace_mytenant1`.
+If you ran the script and specified `--namespace mynamespace --tenant mytenant1`, the OpenSearch Dashboard-tenant space name would be `mynamespace_mytenant1`.

 If you do not specify a name for the user, a user is created with the default name of `<OpenSearch Dashboards tenant space name>_admin`.